dzavalishin/jdrive/README.md

 This is an attempt to port OPenTTD to Java.

 Current state: game is not playable.
-No save/load implemented and pathfinding is broken.
+Save/load isincomplete and pathfinding is broken.

 Screen shot: